 Be cautious at ATM Machines where you have people around you besides Security Staff from the Bank.
 If someone volunteers to help you, decline the offer.

 Passports and Return Tickets:

-Do not carry a passport with you while away from your hotel or lodge.
-If anything make a copy of it and leave the passport in the hotel safe.
-If you are traveling on a safari, keep it all such things in a small backpack that you can easily carry with you.
+Do not carry a passport with you while away from your hotel or lodge if anything has a copy of it and leave the Visa in the hotel safe.
+If you are traveling on a safari, keep all such things in a small backpack that you can easily carry with you.

 The issue is not that people are going to rob you of documents, that can happen.
-The issue is protecting your documents from any loss including theft.
+The point is protecting your documents from any loss, including theft.